darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![b.11](b.11.png)

 // My comment: Note the syntax for a variable and its type.
+Variable name, colon, variable type.

 And what can we do with.
 We have to initialize that variable, now since lines are determined by two points, my proposal is that the program initializes q such that upon initialization P holds.